 Where the date of an event is changed, tickets will automatically be transferred to the new date unless a refund is requested.

-It is your responsibility to check that you book tickets for the right event.
+You will be sent a booking confirmation email and it is your responsibility to check that you book tickets for the right event/date.

 When making a booking, you can choose to have your tickets posted out to you.
 This is only available to addresses within the United Kingdom and an additional charge applies.
 If you do not pay for postage or are booking for an event taking place within 7 days, your tickets will automatically be held for collection.